-(4) CONVERTIBLE REDEEMABLE PROMISSORY NOTES
+(7) CONVERTIBLE REDEEMABLE PROMISSORY NOTES FROM RELATED PARTIES

-In March 2017 we issued a Convertible Redeemable Note with a third party for a total of \$5,000.
-It matures on March 25, 2018 and carries a 10% rate of interest.
-The note is convertible into shares of our common stock at a 60% discount to the trading price of the quoted market price of our common stock.
+During March 2017 we issued two (2) Convertible Redeemable Notes with related parties for a total of \$70,000.
+These notes were scheduled to mature on February 28, 2018.
+Both notes carry a 10% rate of interest.
+The notes are convertible into shares of our common stock at a 60% discount to the trading price of the then quoted market price of the common stock at the time of conversion.